amonbenson/goat/README.md

 ## Building
 There are two makefiles in the project:
 - `Makefile` is the main one, where all sources are listed, the library name is set and pd-lib-builder is included.
-- `Makefile.wsl` overwrites the compiler and pd path definitions, so that the MinGW toolchain is used.
+- `Makefile.wsl` overwrites the compiler and Pd path definitions, so that the MinGW toolchain is used.
 Depending on your Pd install location and if you are on a 32 bit system, you might need to change those values.
 (See [pd-lib-builder paths](https://github.com/pure-data/pd-lib-builder#paths) and `Makefile.wsl` for more information)

 To build a linux external, in the integrated Terminal (<kbd>CTRL</kbd>+<kbd>ö</kbd>) type:
 ```